staugur/Flask-PluginKit/docs/tutorial/afterword.rst

 Later released to v2.4.1, I still have a lot of pain points in use, so I reconstructed all the code, rewritten the document, released v3.0.0!

-Now this version of the feature is temporarily unavailable, but will be added later.

 I hope to give your feedback to me.

 To the plugin developer